Try our new research platform with insights from 80,000+ expert users

 Pricing and Cost Advice

-"Cisco Catalyst Switches is a very expensive solution."
+"Cisco Catalyst Switches are a bit expensive."

 "You are selling it to larger customers and in larger environments, where it's a less expensive model than Cisco, which is attempting to use the same approach Arista did, but with a completely different programming language."